-We intend to take the following additional steps to mitigate the risk that the necessary 3TG in our 2016 in-scope products benefit armed groups:
+We intend to take the following additional steps to mitigate the risk that the necessary 3TG in our 2017 in-scope products benefit armed groups:

-- 1. Continue to encourage suppliers that provided company level information for 2015 to provide product level information for 2016 through ongoing outreach with these suppliers. - 2.
-Engage with suppliers that provided incomplete responses or that did not provide responses for 2015 to help ensure that they provide requested information for 2016. - 3.
-As a CFSI member, continue to work with the CFSI to monitor and encourage the continuing development and progress of traceability measures at suppliers that indicated for 2015 that the source of 3TG was unknown or undeterminable.
+- 1. Continue to encourage suppliers that provided company level information for 2016 to provide product level information for 2017 through ongoing outreach with these suppliers. - 2.
+Engage with suppliers that provided incomplete responses or that did not provide responses for 2016 to help ensure that they provide requested information for 2017. - 3.
+Communicate to new potentially in-scope suppliers our sourcing expectations, including through the dissemination of our Conflict Minerals Policy to them.